MicrosoftDocs/MIMDocs/MIMDocs/sp1-deployment-scripts.md

 ---
 # required metadata

-title: MIM2016 SP1 PAM Deployment Scripts
+title: MIM PAM Deployment Scripts
-description: This is page is part of the series of articles about configuring Microsoft Identity Manager using scripts.
+description: This page is part of the series of articles about configuring Microsoft Identity Manager using scripts.
 It includes a list of the assumptions about the environment.
 keywords:
 author: billmath
 ms.author: billmath